Facebook Pixel

-The vast majority of printing is done onto smooth white paper, be it gloss, silk or uncoated.
-This is perfectly fine for most types of printing, and since many different paper weights are available there is usually sufficient choice for most applications.
-It’s when creativity comes into play that other kinds of paper are considered and paper with a textured finish is often one of the first that comes to mind.
-Especially if you want to design a flyer, business card or leaflet that stands out from the competition.
+The vast majority of printing is done onto smooth white paper, whether it’s gloss, silk, or uncoated.
+This type of paper is perfectly suitable for most printing needs, and with many different paper weights available, there is usually ample choice for various applications.
+However, when creativity enters the picture, other kinds of paper are considered, and textured paper often comes to mind.
+Textured paper can provide a unique experience and an elevated visual appeal, which is particularly important if you want to design a flyer, business card, or professionally designed leaflet that stands out from the competition.

 Uses Of Textured Papers

-The most commonly requested paper we print onto is a pale cream “watercolour” type paper, which is usually used for invitation printing.
-In fact, we'd say that the vast majority of textured paper enquiries we receive are for exactly this purpose!
-With that in mind, we’ll use this as an example as we go along and look at the pros and cons of using textured papers.
+The most commonly requested paper we print on is a pale cream (or off-white) paper, typically used for invitation printing.
+In fact, the majority of textured paper inquiries we receive are for this exact purpose.
+The soft, inviting colour of pale cream paper coupled with its textured surface creates a sophisticated and timeless look that is ideal for wedding invitations, formal event announcements, and other special occasions.
+With that in mind, we’ll use this as an example as we discuss the pros and cons of using textured papers.

 Printing Onto Coloured Paper